Blog

 Why it’s important to update your customs codes

-Updating your customs nomenclatures is all the more important as it will allow you to :
+Updating your customs nomenclatures is important, as it will allow you:

 • to maintain the reliability of your customs databases, intended for all company departments (Sales, Purchasing, logistics, customs, accounting, etc.).

-• Avoid delays in customs clearance, when your customs representative comes back to you to tell you that your customs nomenclature no longer exists and that he needs the new 2023 nomenclature.
+• avoid delays in customs clearance, when your customs representative comes back to you to tell you that your customs nomenclature no longer exists and that he needs the new 2024 nomenclature.

-• Avoid customs disputes and make sure you pay the right customs duties.
+• avoid customs disputes and make sure you’re paying the right custom duties.

 A nomenclature error on the Single Administrative Document (SAD) used in customs at the entry or exit of the Customs Territory of the Union can cost a heavy litigation with the customs administration.

-Also check for changes in the Customs Tariff 2022.
+Also check for changes in the 2023 customs tariff.

 Our AEO-Full approved customs services can assist you with all your international operations.
 To obtain a BTI or to secure your customs operations: contact us!